 Whitebark pines stabilize steep slopes, influence the amount of snow melt by sustaining snow drifts, and provide critical food, cover and shelter for many species of wildlife.

 The whitebark pine has evolved over time to become an important tree of the high elevation forests along the Rocky and Columbia Mountain chains.
 It is found in seven of Canada’s national parks: Mount Revelstoke, Glacier, Jasper, Banff, Kootenay, Yoho and Waterton Lakes.

 As hardy as the whitebark pine is, it is declining throughout its range, including within the mountain national parks.
 Its survival has been threatened by the combined effects of fire suppression, climate change, mountain pine beetle outbreaks and a disease known as white pine blister rust.
-As a result, whitebark pine is now listed as endangered by COSEWIC, the Committee on the Status of Endangered Wildlife in Canada.
+As a result, whitebark pine is now listed as endangered in the Species at Risk Act (SARA), and by COSEWIC, the Committee on the Status of Endangered Wildlife in Canada.